JarrodBurns/CellarDoor/docs/dev_log.md

 - Cumulative size of files managed

 ## Multi-Process Zip Operations
 The following articles highlight different threading and multi-processing operations for zip and unzip.
 The TLDR is that these methods offer no significant increase in processing time for **zipping** operations.
 This is due to the fact that only one file can be read in at a time.
 It is worth mentioning that **Unzipping** operations can see a 4x speed increase when multi-threaded and multi-processed.
-This app is not concerned with extracting archives and thusly will not implement this feature.
+This app is not concerned with extracting archives and will not implement this feature.

 - [Multi-threaded Unzip Files](https://superfastpython.com/multithreaded-unzip-files/)
 - [Multi-threaded Zip Files](https://superfastpython.com/multithreaded-zip-files/)

 ## YAML Configs
 After careful consideration, I've decided to forgo YAML files.
 I would prefer to use the format, but I can't justify bringing in the dependency.
 Currently the application runs off native python and this should be preserved if possible.

+## Argparse Integration
+- [ ] Headless -- No Console flag
+- [ ] NoTask -- Do not schedule a task
+- [ ] FromScheduler -- Run through WTS *could be useful for debugging*
+- [ ] Verbose -- Switch logger to development mode. *add more logging for this to be userful*

 ## License
 Selected BSD 3-Clause